Hansweert: History

-The first mention of what later is called Hansweert is made in 1353.
+The first mention of what is later called Hansweert is made in 1353.
 Variants of the name include Hannekinswaerde, Hannekijnswaard, and Hanzwartz; the last of those is probably the source for the modern variant Answest.
-For a long time Hansweert was a small, agrarian community; it was notable only for the Hansweert-Walsoorden ferry, which dates from the 16th century and connects Hansweert in Zuid-Beveland to Walsoorden in Zeelandic Flanders.
+For a long time, Hansweert was a small, agrarian community.
+It was notable only for the Hansweert-Walsoorden ferry, which dates from the 16th century and connects Hansweert in Zuid-Beveland to Walsoorden in Zeelandic Flanders.

-In 1866, however, when the Canal through Zuid-Beveland opened up, the village flourished; the canal ran right through the middle of the village (dividing it into eastern and western parts) where sluices were located, bringing commercial traffic with it.
+In 1866, however, when the Canal through Zuid-Beveland opened up, the village flourished.
+The canal ran right through the middle of the village (dividing it into eastern and western parts) where sluices were located, bringing commercial traffic with it.
 Hansweert in those days knew a disproportionately large number of bakeries, butchers, and cafes, and came to be called "Small Antwerp".

 For a long time, Hansweert was an important stop on the shortest shipping route between the busy ports of Rotterdam and Antwerp, but all that changed when the Scheldt–Rhine Canal opened up and became the quicker route.
 Hansweert's economy collapsed, and so did the village.
-The eastern part of the village was torn down to make way for a harbor; further renovation moved the canal farther from the village.
+The eastern part of the village was torn down to make way for a harbor.
+Additional renovation moved the canal further from the village.

-In 2010 Hansweert had a population of 1685.
-While the village has declined since the opening of the Scheldt–Rhine Canal, there is still an active community life.
+In 2010, Hansweert had a population of 1685.
+While the village has declined since the opening of the Scheldt–Rhine Canal, there is still an active community.
 In 2005, the old ferry to Perkpolder was restored; it now sails during the summer months for bicyclists and pedestrians.